 Moorish Spain in fiction

-- The Long Ships (1964) (very loosely based on Red Orm by Frans G. Bengtsson, see below) featured Richard Widmark as a viking adventuring in Spain and Sidney Poitier as a Moorish emir.
+- The Long Ships (very loosely based on Red Orm by Frans G. Bengtsson, see below) starring Richard Widmark as a Viking adventuring in Spain and Sidney Poitier as a Moorish emir.

 - The first book of The Long Ships a.k.a.
 Red Orm by Frans G. Bengtsson is mostly set in Moorish Spain.
 Orm and his comrades are captured on a viking trip to Iberia and end up as bodyguards to Al-Mansur, the de facto ruler of the Caliphate.